- Assistant Professor, Computer Science

 - BA, Computer Science, Mathematics, University of Minnesota Morris, 1997

 Dr. Vertanen specializes in designing intelligent interactive systems that leverage uncertain input technologies.
 A particular focus of his research is on systems that enhance the capabilities of users with permanent or situationally-induced disabilities.
-Dr. Vertanen serves as associate editor for the International Journal of Human-Computer Studies and as associate chair for CHI 2019.
-Previously he served as an associate chair for CHI 2018, CHI 2017, IUI 2015, and MobileHCI 2014.
+Dr. Vertanen serves as an associate editor for the International Journal of Human-Computer Studies and as a subcommittee chair for CHI 2020.
+Previously he served as an associate chair for CHI 2019, CHI 2018, CHI 2017, IUI 2015, and MobileHCI 2014.

 Area of Expertise